 A non-road engine is an internal combustion or gas turbine engine used for purposes other than a vehicle operated on public roadways.
-This includes a wide range of uses such as for equipment used for lawn and garden maintenance, snow removal. and portable energy generators.
-Locally, non-road engine sources are the third largest local contributor to ozone causing pollutants. where pollution from these types of engines comes from the by-products of the combustion process (exhaust) and from evaporation of the fuel itself.
+This includes a wide range of uses such as for equipment used for lawn and garden maintenance, snow removal, and portable energy generators.
+Locally, non-road engine sources are the third largest local contributor to ozone causing pollutants, where pollution from these types of engines comes from the byproducts of the combustion process (exhaust) and from evaporation of the fuel itself.

-- Residential lawn and garden equipment purchase and exchange program - Since 2009, the City has supported rebates to purchase new electric lawn and garden equipment, and recycle gaspowered equipment.20 - City-owned Commercial lawn and garden equipment on public lands -Beginning in 2016, the City secured grants and allocated funds to accelerate the replacement of City-owned commercial grade gaspowered lawn and garden equipment with electric (battery) powered equipment.
+Residential lawn and garden equipment purchase and exchange program.Since 2009, the City has supported rebates to purchase new electric lawn and garden equipment and recycle gas-powered equipment.18

+City-owned Commercial lawn and garden equipment on public lands.

+Beginning in 2016, the City secured grants and allocated funds to accelerate the replacement of City-owned commercial grade gaspowered lawn and garden equipment with electric (battery) powered equipment.
 In addition to reducing municipal emissions, these efforts will be leveraged to demonstrate feasibility for the private sector, as some of the technology is relatively new.
-Operator feedback has been that electric equipment has met operational needs, reduces noise, reduces the odor of evaporative emissions from gasoline, and in some cases outperforms gas powered alternatives. - Low Maintenance Landscapes The City offers programs that educate, support and incentivize a switch from the traditional lawn landscape to more regionally appropriate landscapes that reduce yard maintenance, which also reduces emissions from gaspowered lawn and garden maintenance equipment.21
+Operator feedback has been that electric equipment has met operational needs, reduces noise, reduces the odor of evaporative emissions from gasoline, and in some cases outperforms gas powered alternatives.

+Low Maintenance Landscapes.
+The City offers programs that educate, support and incentivize a switch from the traditional lawn landscape to more regionally appropriate landscapes that reduce yard maintenance, which also reduces emissions from gas-powered lawn and garden maintenance equipment.19

-Collecting feedback on electric lawn and garden equipment programs at the March 6, 2019 Air Quality Community Forum
+Collecting feedback on electric lawn and garden equipment programs at the March 6, 2019 Air Quality Forum

-NON-ROAD ENGINE SOURCES IMPLEMENTATION ACTIONS - NEW AND EMERGING NEAR-TERM FOCUS AREAS DESCRIPTION PURCHASING POLICY Revise purchasing policies or work contracted by the City to increase weighting and emphasis on sustainability factors in Request for Proposals (RFPs), such as use of electric lawn and garden equipment for the City's 3 rd party contracts.
-Lead City Entity: Financial Services Sphere of Influence: Direct Internal Partners: Environmental Services External Partners: City service providers BUSINESS ENGAGEMENT Implement engagement opportunities with commercial landscapers and the community to demonstrate feasibility of electric equipment, such as an electric equipment demonstration day and/or showcasing City maintained low- to zero-emission landscaping zones.
-Lead City Entity: Environmental Services Sphere of Influence: Indirect Internal Partners: Parks Planning & Development External Partners: Commercial landscaping businesses EMISSION REDUCTION CALCULATIONS Calculate emission reduction impacts, fuel savings and returns on investment associated with switches to electric commercial grade lawn and garden equipment.
-Lead City Entity: Environmental Services Sphere of Influence: Direct Internal Partners: Parks Planning & Development External Partners: RAQC EMERGING IDEAS INFRASTRUCTURE Install and maintain infrastructure to provide electric power options at City facilities for food trucks and other small engine sources.
+NON-ROAD ENGINE SOURCES

+PURCHASING POLICY

+Update purchasing policies for work contracted by the City to increase weighting and emphasis on sustainability factors in Request for Proposals (RFPs), such as use of electric lawn and garden equipment for the City's third-party contracts.

+Lead City Entity: Financial Services Sphere of Influence: Direct

+Internal Partners: Environmental Services External Partners: City service providers

+BUSINESS ENGAGEMENT

+Implement engagement opportunities with commercial landscapers and the community to demonstrate feasibility of electric equipment, such as showcasing City maintained low- to zero-emission landscaping efforts.

+Internal Partners: Parks Planning & Development External Partners: Commercial landscaping businesses

+EMISSION REDUCTION CALCULATIONS

+Calculate emission reduction impacts, fuel savings and returns on investments associated with conversions to electric residential and commercial grade lawn and garden equipment.

+Internal Partners: Parks Planning & Development

+External Partners: RAQC

+INFRASTRUCTURE

+Install and maintain infrastructure to provide electric power options at City facilities for food trucks and other small engine sources.
 The prominence of food trucks in Fort Collins comes with portable power needs, which often includes gas or diesel generators.
 Some food truck events and gatherings are conducted in City recreation areas, such as City Park and Fossil Creek Community Park.

+Lead City Entity: Parks Planning & Development

+Internal Partners: Environmental Services, Utility

+Services

+External Partners: Food truck businesses

+INCENTIVES

+Incentivize the purchase of commercial grade electric lawn and garden equipment for the private sector.

+Internal Partners: Parks Planning & Development

+External Partners: RAQC

+NEIGHBORHOOD ENGAGEMENT

-Lead City Entity: Parks Planning & Development Sphere of Influence: Direct Internal Partners: Environmental Services, Utility Services External Partners: Food truck businesses INCENTIVES Incentivize the purchase of commercial grade electric lawn and garden equipment for the private sector.
-Lead City Entity: Environmental Services Sphere of Influence: Direct Internal Partners: Parks Planning & Development External Partners: RAQC NEIGHBORHOOD ENGAGEMENT Facilitate development of equipment rental or resource sharing programs for electric lawn and garden equipment.
-Lead City Entity: Environmental Services Sphere of Influence: Indirect Internal Partners: Community Development and Neighborhood Services External Partners: Neighborhoods/HOAs
+Promote use of electric lawn and garden equipment at the neighborhood level by supporting development of neighborhood equipment rental or resource sharing programs.
+Lead City Entity: Environmental Services

+Internal Partners: Community Development and

+Neighborhood Services

+External Partners: Neighborhoods/HOAs/Property

+Managers